Deaod/VoteSys/README.md

 Specifies the IP address thats used by clients should the clients be unable to determine the IP address of the server.

 Empty by default.

+#### DataPort

+Specifies the port on the server that clients are supposed to connect to, in order to receive preset data.
+Values less than 1024 should not really be used as they might fail to bind (check server log if you suspect this).
+0 lets VoteSys grab a random port (greater than 1024).

+0 by default.

 #### bManageServerPackages